-When Home Secretary, Theresa May outlined her vision for fire and rescue services in May 2016.
-This was a "radical ambitious" package of reforms.
-This approach was then supported by the new Home Secretary and the then Minister for Policing and Fire, Brandon Lewis (2017 to 2019 Nick Hurd, now Kit Malthouse).
+When the then Home Secretary, Theresa May, outlined her vision for fire and rescue services in May 2016, this was a "radical ambitious" package of reforms.
+This approach was then supported by the new Home Secretary and the then Minister for Policing and Fire, Brandon Lewis (2017 to 2019), then Nick Hurd, followed by Kit Malthouse and since September 2021 Lord Greenhalgh.